GuanceCloud/guance-docs/docs/en/billing/cost-center/workspace-management.md

 ## Change Settlement Method

-In the "Manage Workspace" of the Guance Expense Center, click "Change Settlement Method" on the right to change the settlement method for the current workspace, and support the account settlement of the Guance Expense Center and the cloud account settlement.
+In the **Manage Workspace** of the Guance Expense Center, click **Change Settlement Method** on the right to change the settlement method for the current workspace, and support the account settlement of the Guance Expense Center and the cloud account settlement.

 ![](../img/10.account_11.png)